Spiderpig02/GalacticPathFinder/README.md

 ﻿# GalacticPathFinder

-GalacticPathFinder is an interactive web application designed to visualize and aid understanding of pathfinding-algorithsm like A* (A-star), Breadth-First-Search (BFS) and others.
+GalacticPathFinder is an interactive web application designed to visualize and aid understanding of pathfinding-algorithms like A* (A-star), Breadth-First-Search (BFS) and others.
 It allows users to create grids, set start and end points, visualize the algorithm's step-by-step process, and experiment with different heuristics.
 This tool is ideal for students, educators, and anyone interested in algorithm visualization and AI pathfinding techniques.
 It is made with a Django backend and React Typescript frontend.

 <div align="center">
 <img src="docs/images/GalacticPathfinderLogo.png" width="50%">